 Which Tiles Have A Low Water Absorption Rate?

 - Porcelain: these tiles are characterised by their durability.
 They are highly resistant to wear and aren’t hard to maintain.
+They frequently come pre-sealed but occasionally you may find some that will need sealant.
+Porcelain is ideal for bathrooms since it is fired at a much higher temperature than ceramic which makes it far harder and less prompt to chipping.

 - Ceramic: this can be glazed or unglazed.
 In general, glazed ceramic will be the right choice for you if you want a low-maintenance, hassle-free floor.

 - Natural Stone: it can be argued that natural stone tiles are a personal style choice.
 If you are looking for every piece to be unique then a natural stone is the one for you.
 Plus they are natural, nonpolluting, eco-friendly pieces.
+However, they do need sealant which represents an added cost.

 - Vinyl: If you have children, click-locking vinyl flooring can also be a good choice.
 It is 100% waterproof it looks beautiful and is extremely practical for children’s bathrooms where large amounts of water are expected.
 There are also surprisingly realistic stone and wood effects available.